vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/observability-k8s-monitoring-checklist.md

 The sections below outline _conditions_ that platform operators must monitor when operating Kubernetes.
 For each condition, the guide provides the following:

-- _Threshold_: The magnitude that must be exceeded to generate an alert.
+- _Threshold:_ The magnitude that must be exceeded to generate an alert.
-- _Severity_: The severity of the condition, given the threshold is met.
+- _Severity:_ The severity of the condition, given the threshold is met.
-- _Metrics_: The available metrics to monitor.
+- _Metrics:_ The available metrics to monitor.
-- _Notes_: Additional information applicable to the condition.
+- _Notes:_ Additional information applicable to the condition.

 If the condition is true and above the given threshold, the monitoring system should generate an alert with the given severity.